- A compressor audit has the potential to provide immediate energy savings.

 - What are the aftercooler and separator efficiencies, cooling effectiveness and condensate separation effectiveness in relation to the relative humidity?

-- What is the dryer size, pressure drop and efficiency and is it suitable for the current application?
+- What is the dryer size, pressure drop and efficiency?
+Is it suitable for the current application?
 Is a filter needed to prevent contamination of the dryer?

 - Is the receiver tank adequate in terms of location and size?
 Is the receiver drain trap operating properly?